Population Statistics of the Terragen Sphere

 The current best estimate for virtual sophonts is around three hundred quintillion entities, many of which are inactive at any one moment.
 About 95% of all sophonts are virtual entities.

-Zipf's law applies here: the size of the n'th largest settlement is around the size of the largest divided by n.
+Loci of Population Zipf's law applies here: the size of the n'th largest settlement is around the size of the largest divided by n.
 So if the most populous system has 100 billion people, the second will be around 50 billion, then 33 billion and so on.
-So the number of systems with populations over 1000 billion is 100 million.
-The number of systems with one billion inhabitants or more would is around a hundred.
+And similarly if the number of systems with populations over 1000 billion is 100, the number of systems with one billion inhabitants or more would be around a hundred million.
 The law of course breaks down at the very small scale, but there are a huge number of backgrounder outposts and interstellar hermits living in interstellar space, frozen Oort comet cores, and so on.

 Although an average terraformed planet has a carrying capacity of around 10 billion people, it is very rarely the case (apart from brief periods in a few unfortunate worlds run by hyperpopulationist clades) that a planet will have this many.
 Instead the big orbital bands and the asteroid belt complexes and megaplexes or the myriad bubblehabs possible in the atmosphere of a typical gas giant are the locus of most of the population in the Inner Sphere.
 The number of colonised solid worlds and moons runs to hundreds of millions, but only a tiny proportion of those are terraformed.
 Given a choice between living in a spacious orbital habitat or one of the numerous bubblehabs or dwelling in the relatively cramped and scarce domes or subterranean habitats on some environmentally hostile planet or moon, most people pick the former.
 There are also of course clades that have adapted to common planet types, hence giving themselves plenty of available worlds to inhabit.